FLOSolutions/Permabank/README.md

 PermaBank

+# Status #

+PermaBank is no longer under active development.
+We recommend taking a look at [Sharetribe](https://github.com/sharetribe/sharetribe) if you are interested in this kind of app.

+# Copying #

 See license.txt for copyright and licensing information.

 # About #

 PermaBank is a free/libre/open source application which facilitates exchange between users by enabling people to post their gifts and wishes.

-It is maintained by the Occupy Wall Street Tech Ops Working Group.
+It was developed by the Occupy Wall Street Tech Ops Working Group.

 See [the Wiki](http://wiki.occupy.net/wiki/PermaBank) for more information.